Wali: North Africa

-The veneration of saints has played "an essential role in the religious, and social life of the Maghreb for more or less a millennium”; in other words, since Islam first reached the lands of North Africa in the eighth century.
+The veneration of saints has played an essential role in the religious and social life of the Maghreb for about 1000 years; in other words, since Islam first reached the lands of North Africa in the eighth century.
 The first written references to ascetic Muslim saints in Africa, "popularly admired and with followings," appear in tenth-century hagiographies.
 As has been noted by scholars, however, "the phenomenon may well be older," for many of the stories of the Islamic saints were passed down orally before finally being put to writing.
 One of the most widely venerated saints in early North African Islamic history was Abū Yaʿzā (or Yaʿazzā, d.
 1177), an illiterate Sunni Maliki miracle worker whose reputation for sanctity was admired even in his own life.
 Another immensely popular saint of the time-period was Ibn Ḥirzihim (d.
 1163), who also gained renown for his personal devoutness and his ability to work miracles.
 It was Abu Madyan (d.
 1197), however, who eventually became one of the Awliya Allah of the entire Maghreb.
 A "spiritual disciple of these two preceding saints," Abū Madyan, a prominent Sunni Maliki scholar, was the first figure in Maghrebi Sufism "to exercise an influence beyond his own region."
-Abū Madyan travelled to the East, where he is said to have met prominent mystics like the renowned Hanbali jurist Abdul-Qadir Gilani (d.
+Abū Madyan travelled to the East, where he is said to have met prominent mystics like the Hanbali jurist Abdul-Qadir Gilani (d.
 1166).
 Upon returning to the Maghreb, Abū Madyan stopped at Béjaïa and "formed a circle of disciples."
 Abū Madyan eventually died in Tlemcen, while making his way to the Almohad court of Marrakesh; he was later venerated as a prime Awliya Allah of Tlemcen by popular acclaim.